Early modern Italy & Continental Europe, especially social & economic history

 An earlier book examined the transformation of Venetian glass manufacturing in the seventeenth and eighteenth centuries with regard to changes in the history of technology, craft guilds, women’s labor, and colonial trade: Fondamenta dei Vetrai: Lavoro, tecnologia e mercato a Venezia tra Sei e Settecento (Rome: Donzelli, 2000).

 Other topics addressed in recent writings include maritime and commercial law, Renaissance Italy and the Muslim Mediterranean, microhistory, and global history.

-She is also designing a digital platform for the analysis and visualization of the longest and most homogenous series of business contracts from pre-industrial Europe: roughly 5,000 limited partnerships (accomandite) registered in Florence from 1445 to 1808.
+In the past five years, she has been designing a digital platform for the analysis and visualization of the longest and most homogenous series of business contracts from pre-industrial Europe: nearly 5,000 limited partnerships (accomandite) registered in Florence from 1445 to 1808.